feltcoop/svelte-gettable-stores/README.md

 > ([svelte.dev/docs](https://svelte.dev/docs#run-time-svelte-store-get))

 In many cases, this cost is either negligible or architecturally irrelevant.
-In other cases, like nested stores processed in non-reactive contexts like event handlers, the cost can be undesirably high.
+In other cases, like nested stores and collections processed in non-reactive contexts like event handlers, the cost can be undesirably high.
-(we can provide open source examples, open an issue if you'd like to see them)
+(we can provide open source examples, open an issue if you'd like to discuss)

 This library adds `.get()` to the original store implementations to access values without the cost of a subscription+unsubscription